Eolran/MoneyConverter/README.md

 1. Add more style to the existant pages.
 2. Secure the administrators requests.
 3. Add the form to create a currency from the front-end
+4. Add th counter to see each time a conversion pair is used